Yoga: Shoulderstand Pose for Respiratory Conditions

 A node is a connecting point at which several lines come together, and the lymph node is the source of lymph and lymphocytes.
 A lymphocyte normally makes up a quarter of the white blood cell count but increases in the presence of infection.

-The shoulderstand and the plow poses imply balancing on the shoulders.
-Stiffness in the shoulders and upper torso force the yoga practitioner to be careful in doing these two poses.
-It is essential to put a light pressure on the throat and neck as the shoulderstand and the plow poses ARE NOT neck stands.
+The shoulderstand pose implies balancing on the shoulders.
+Stiffness in the shoulders and upper torso force the yoga practitioner to be careful in doing this two pose.
+It is essential to put a light pressure on the throat and neck as the shoulderstand pose IS NOT a neck stand.

 - Use a supportive level to avoid excess pressure on the neck.
-The support must be soft but firm.
-A 4-6 inches high stack of blankets would do.
+The support must be soft but firm, like a 4-6 inches high stack of blankets.

 - Lie on your back and place your shoulders at the edge of the support so that your head is below the level of your shoulders on the yoga mat or the blanket where you’re lying down.